EFFECTIVE JUNE 1, 2023 A TOTAL FIRE BAN IS IN PLACE IN THE TOWNSHIP OF CARLOW/ MAYO!!

 A total fire ban on all open air fires within the boundaries of the Township are put in place or lifted at the sole discretion of the Community Fire Safety Officer should conditions warrant.

-- Discharge Fireworks
+- Discharge of Fireworks

 - The appliance can be easily turned off.